dcf21/pi-gazing/README.md

 ## Our GitHub website

-To access our data, or to find out about educational activities, please visit the [MeteorPi website](http://meteorpi.cambridgesciencecentre.org/).
+To access our data, or to find out about educational activities, please visit the [Meteor Pi website](http://meteorpi.cambridgesciencecentre.org/).

 These GitHub pages are a respository for technical information about the project.

-Here you can learn about how to build your own MeteorPi camera, the software that's needed to control it, and how you can help improve the prohect.
+Here you can learn about how to build your own Meteor Pi camera, the software that's needed to control it, and how you can help improve the prohect.

 ## Our supporters

-MeteorPi was developed by [Cambridge Science Centre](http://www.cambridgesciencecentre.org/), with generous support from the [Raspberry Pi Foundation](https://www.raspberrypi.org/), and [MathWorks](http://uk.mathworks.com).
+Meteor Pi was developed by [Cambridge Science Centre](http://www.cambridgesciencecentre.org/), with generous support from the [Raspberry Pi Foundation](https://www.raspberrypi.org/), and [MathWorks](http://uk.mathworks.com).

 ## Audience